simplicitesoftware/docs/content/CTG_50_docs/CTG_60_operation/LSN_25_portainer/portainer.md

     name: proxy
 ```

-To make it persistent add the following volumes:
+To make it persistent add the following volumes to the above configuration:

 ```yaml
 services: